Romance, Arkansas: Transportation

-The closest navigable waterway for commercial use is the Arkansas River at Little Rock.
-Commercial rail service is available in Little Rock and North Little Rock, with passenger rail service also in Little Rock.
-The nearest airfield is Cantrell Field, southwest of the city limits of Conway, offering charter service at Conway Municipal Airport (CXW).
-Major airlines and air freight service are available in Little Rock at Little Rock National Airport (LIT), Adams Field.

 Education

-Early childhood

-Education for children in Romance prior to the age of five years is primarily home-based, though a limited amount of day-care facilities can be found within short drives of the community.

 Elementary and secondary

 Children in the greater Romance area are largely served by the Rose Bud Public School District from pre-K through twelfth grade in nearby Rose Bud.
 Romance's school district was consolidated with the Rose Bud district during the 1950s, and the community had a local school as early as 1895, when the Harper School on Blackjack Mountain operated.
 Some eastern portions of the community, near neighboring Floyd, are part of the Beebe Public School District.
 Both are member schools of the Beebe-based Wilbur D. Mills Educational Service Cooperative.
 Areas near Highway 310 and Hammons Chapel Road, toward White County's western edge, are part of the Mount Vernon–Enola School District, part of the Arch Ford Educational Service Cooperative based in Plumerville.